Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Focal Resection Removal of specific brain area where seizures originate Well-defined lesions causing epilepsy 60-80%

-Laser Ablation (LITT) Minimally invasive destruction of seizure focus using laser Small, deep lesions; previous surgery candidates 50-70%
+Radiofrequency Ablation (RF) Minimally invasive destruction of seizure focus using radiofrequency heat Small, deep lesions; previous surgery candidates 50-70%

 Corpus Callosotomy Disconnection of brain hemispheres to prevent seizure spread Generalized epilepsy with drop attacks 60-80% reduction